If the first thing that comes to mind when you think of adjustable beds is a hospital bed, then it may be time to catch up with modern options.

 Ergonomic Pre-Bedtime Relaxation

-If you enjoy watching TV in the evening or reading a book before bed, do so with ease on an adjustable bed.
-You can easily adjust the position of the bed to raise your head up, and even bring the feet up a little to reduce back pressure.
+If you enjoy watching TV in the evening or reading a book before bed, do so with ease on an adjustable bed and mattress combo.
+You can easily adjust the position of the bed to raise your head up, and even bring the feet up a little to reduce backpressure.

 Relaxing with your upper body elevated means prevents you from straining your neck or shoulders while you relax, and eliminates messing with stacks of pillows.
 Watching Game of Thrones on a Sunday night has never been more comfortable.